There are currently no products in the cart.

 Whey isolate is usually 90+% pure protein, meaning that it contains fewer carbohydrates and fat in comparison to whey concentrate, which can be anywhere between 30 and 80% protein.
 Whey isolate also has a slightly higher biological value, which is a measurement of how much protein actually gets used by your body.

-Grass-fed vs. Grain-Fed Whey Protein
+Grass-Fed Whey vs. Grain-Fed Whey

 On top of coming in different forms, whey protein powders can also come from different sources.
 The typical whey protein supplement is derived from grain-fed cows, however, some whey products are also produced from grass-fed cow’s milk.

-Grass-Fed Protein Benefits
+Grass-Fed Whey Protein Benefits

 Whey protein is perhaps best known for its association with the muscle-building process.
 That’s because numerous studies have demonstrated that whey helps to trigger a physiological process known as muscle protein synthesis (MPS) to a greater degree than any other form of protein.